My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 You’re literally walking on (frozen) water!
 It’s magical!

 - Doug Mitchell Thunderbird Sports Centre: With 3 ice rinks, hockey, and skating programs for all skill levels, you’ll be ready for your Disney On Ice audition in no time.
+Drop-in skating is free for UBC students.

 Playing tennis is one of the only times nobody will judge you for making primal sounds as you swing a fibreglass stick around.